CheAhMeD/ESP32_HotPlate/README.md

 ![stages](images/reflow_stages.png)

-INHO, PID control is required for a successful build of a reflow "system".
+IMHO, PID control is required for a successful build of a reflow "system".

 *More details on the importance of PID can be found [here](https://hobbybotics.com/projects/hobbybotics-reflow-controller-v8-03/)*